zhangyi921/CMPUT404-assignment-websockets/README.md

 * Abram Hindle
 * Yi Zhang

-Some code is copied and modified form class example.
+Some code is copied and modified form an example from eclass.

 Example link: https://github.com/abramhindle/WebSocketsExamples